juangil/gmail_listener_eda/README.md

 You are going to have to enable a lot of services as you run Terraform Apply.
 TO DO: Add a way to enable services automatically.

+## Destroying infrastructure

+You can use terraform destroy command.
+However, there's a lot of dependencies that can generate a lot of headache if not handled properly.
+My suggestions is for run the destroy command, delete the google project you were working on and start with a fresh one, not ideal, but hopefully I can add workarounds to this soon.

 ---

 ## Setup Watch Function